Sani Bečirovič: Executive career

 On 13 June 2019, Bečirovič was appointed as the sports director of the newly formed Slovenian club Cedevita Olimpija.

+On 16 June 2023, Bečirovič was appointed sporting director of Panathinaikos, returning once more to the Greek powerhouse.
+On 20 June 2025, he parted ways with the club.

+On 11 July 2025, he signed a three-year deal to become the sporting director for Zenit Saint Petersburg of the VTB United League.

 Personal life

 Bečirovič is married to Italian Simona, and he also holds an Italian passport.
 The couple have one daughter (Samija, born 2005), and one son (Kiam, born 2008).
-In 2013 he established the Sani Bečirovič Basketball Academy, of which he is currently the sports director.
+In 2013, he established the Sani Bečirovič Basketball Academy, of which he is currently the sports director.